JasnaJovic/TeamcubateAps-Zadatak/README.txt

 # Task
-In case I misunderstood the task in any way, and you want me to code it as a regular shopify section, please let me know, and I will quickly transform it and send you the store url.
+In case I misunderstood the task in any way, and you want me to code it as a regular Shopify section, please let me know, and I will quickly transform it and send you the store url.
 ( Whether the transfer hours will count in overall task completion time or not, it's up to you.
 I will let you know how much time I needed, but I won't log it )